MattKotsenas/jsImageDiff/README.md

 ---

 ### Why do I get an error like: SCRIPT5022: DOM Exception: SECURITY_ERR (18) (or something similar) ###
-jsImageDiff uses the `getImageData()` API in [HTML5 Canvas](http://www.w3.org/TR/html5/the-canvas-element.html#the-canvas-element "HTML5 Canvas").
-For [security reasons](http://www.w3.org/TR/html5/the-canvas-element.html#security-with-canvas-elements "Canvas Security"), Canvas won't allow JavaScript to write a cross-domain image and read the pixel data back out.
+jsImageDiff uses the `getImageData()` API in [canvas](http://www.w3.org/TR/html5/the-canvas-element.html#the-canvas-element "HTML5 canvas spec").
+For [security reasons](http://www.w3.org/TR/html5/the-canvas-element.html#security-with-canvas-elements "Security with canvas elements"), canvas won't allow JavaScript to write a cross-domain image and read the pixel data back out.
 If you need to read cross-domain content, you'll have to do the usual tricks (e.g. server-side proxying).
-See http://stackoverflow.com/questions/4672643/html5-canvas-getimagedata-and-same-origin-policy for some additional info.
+See [Stack Overflow](http://stackoverflow.com/questions/4672643/html5-canvas-getimagedata-and-same-origin-policy) for some additional info.